Effective March 7, 2013

 This is the Agreement which covers your credit account (called your “Account”) with WebBank for purchases you make with Gettington.
 You can use your Account to purchase goods or services from Gettington or any merchant authorized to accept your Account, and to pay for goods and services offered in connection with your Account.
 You may only use your Account for personal, family, and household purposes.
 You and WebBank will be bound by this Agreement from the first time a transaction is posted to your Account.

-In this Agreement, and in your monthly statements (“Statements”), the words “you” and “your” refer to all persons named on the credit account we issue or who have signed application or acceptance forms, and the words “we”, “us” and “our” refer to WebBank.
+In this Agreement, and in your monthly statements (“Statements”), the words “you” and “your” refer to the person named on the credit account we issue or who has signed application or acceptance forms, and the words “we”, “us” and “our” refer to WebBank.
+An applicant, if married, may apply for a separate account.

 Available Credit.
 We will assign you a credit limit, and we will indicate your current credit limit on each Statement.
 You agree not to exceed the credit limit that we establish for you.
 If you request a transaction that would exceed the credit limit, we may decline it or we may allow the transaction without increasing your credit limit.
 You will be obligated to pay any amount in excess of your credit limit in accordance with the terms of this Agreement.
 We may increase or reduce your credit limit, or suspend or terminate your Account, at any time with or without cause.
 We will provide notice to you to the extent required by applicable law.